UNS Input

 5 FAQs / Troubleshooting

-• "No messages appear" – your regex under topic: filtered everything out.
-Start with .*, verify flow, then tighten the pattern.
+• "No messages appear" – your regex under umh_topic: or umh_topics: filtered everything out.
+Start with .* (or [".*"] for umh_topics), verify flow, then tighten the pattern.

 • "consumer group lag grows forever" – your pipeline never ACKs.
 Check downstream processors / outputs for errors; the input only commits on ACK.